-1 Press the Power Button (A) briefly to power on the radio.
+1 Press the Power On/Off Button (a) or the PTT button (b) briefly to power on the radio.

-After a short time, the red, yellow and green LEDs ® light up.
+After a short time, the red, yellow and green LEDs light up.
 The display then shows Zone and channel text, and menu items display on the screen.